Fitting your WRSI Helmet *2016 Models and older*

 Step 1 Initial Fit:

 Put the helmet on your head without any of the fitting foam inside.
-If you feel pressure points on your temples or sides of your head this helmet shell size maybe too small for you.
+If you feel pressure points on your temples or sides of your head this helmet shell size may be too small for you.
 If this is the case, your best option is to find a different helmet because the shell is too small.
-IF this isn’t a option, you can also remove a small amount of the outfitting foam within the helmet.. this will compromise the comfort & ideal functioning of the helmet.
+If this isn’t an option, you can also remove a small amount of the outfitting foam within the helmet.. this will compromise the comfort & ideal functioning of the helmet.
 If the helmet doesn’t give you any pressure points but feels loose.
 Move to step 2

-STEP 2 Using the Fit Kits to get a Ideal Fit
+STEP 2 Using the Fit Kits to get an Ideal Fit

 You’ll want the fit kit that came with the helmet.
-It should contain 2 sizes of foam for the front of the helmet and 4 “L” shaped pieces of foam for the sides of the head.
-In addition there may be some extra sticky back velcro and a small piece of foam that wraps around the chin buckle (shown in middle top of picture.
+It should contain 2-3 thicknesses of foam for the front of the helmet and 4-6 “L” shaped pieces of foam for the sides of the head.
+In addition, there may be some extra sticky back velcro and a small piece of foam that wraps around the chin buckle (shown in the middle top of the picture.
 Scissors can be useful for fitting the foam.

 FRONT OF HELMET